koenvaneijk/php-vps/README.md

 # 🚀 PHP Hosting with Automatic HTTPS

-This template provides a straightforward solution for PHP hosting with automatic HTTPS.
+This template and script provides a straightforward solution for PHP hosting with automatic HTTPS.
 Key features include:

-1. ⚡ Quick Setup: Rapidly deploy a PHP environment.
+1. ⚡ Quick Setup: Rapidly deploy a PHP environment with a single script `ship.sh`.
 2. 🔒 Automatic HTTPS: Secure sites using Caddy and Cloudflare DNS.
 3. 🐳 Docker-Based: Utilize containerization for flexibility.
 4. 🛠️ Simplified Configuration: Automatic HTTPS reduces manual certificate management.